 Bring on the carbs!
 Carbohydrates, that is.
 While white carbs should be monitored, healthy carbohydrates are ideal to maintaining your energy levels while breastfeeding.

-Whole grains like brown rice or pasta, fresh fruits and vegetables, or dairy such as nonfat Greek yogurt are all examples of healthy complex carbohydrates that can keep your energy levels up and help you feel fuller throughout the day.
+Whole grains like brown rice or pasta, fresh fruits and vegetables, or dairy such as Greek yogurt are all examples of healthy complex carbohydrates that can keep your energy levels up and help you feel fuller throughout the day.

 It’s not unheard of for nursing mothers to become anemic.
 Anemia often stems from the amount of blood loss during delivery and the increased amount of nutrients needed to recover and lactate.

 Fatigue and decreased levels of energy can be confused for symptoms of postpartum depression, but in some cases, these symptoms arise from low iron levels.
 This is why maintaining the proper amount of iron in your breastfeeding diet is so important.
 Iron can be found in shellfish such as clams, spinach, red meat, pumpkin seeds, quinoa, tofu, and (the best for last) dark chocolate.